 In the spring of 1960 Julián Javier (then a Pirates farmhand) discussed Olivo’s stature in the Dominican Republic.
-Javier said, “His name means something down there like Mays and Mantle mean in the United States.
-If we had Hall of Fame in Dominican, Olivo would be in it.”34 The Dominican Sporting Hall of Fame was established in 1967, and in 1973 it inducted Guayubín Olivo.
+Javier said, “His name means something down there like [Willie] Mays and [Mickey] Mantle mean in the United States.
+If we had Hall of Fame in Dominican, Olivo would be in it.”35 The Dominican Sporting Hall of Fame was established in 1967, and in 1973 it inducted Guayubín Olivo.
 Judging by the number of stories that are still written about him, his legend at home has not lost any luster since.

 This biography is included in the book "Sweet '60: The 1960 Pittsburgh Pirates" (SABR, 2013), edited by Clifton Blue Parker and Bill Nowlin.
-For more information or to purchase the book in e-book or paperback form, click here.

 Special thanks to Eddy Olivo Cruz for providing the family tree compiled by his second cousin, Emilio Olivo (nephew of Diómedes Olivo).
 Continued thanks to Raúl Porto (Colombian information) and to SABR member Tito Rondón.

 Córdova, Cuqui.
 Guayubín Olivo: La Montaña Noroestana.
-Issue 5 of Historia del Béisbol Dominicano.
-Santo Domingo: Revista Historia del Béisbol, 2006.
+Issue 5 of Historia del Béisbol Dominicano (Santo Domingo: Revista Historia del Béisbol, 2006).